Honours Course – Business and Economics

 Contact details School of Business and Economics, Telephone: +27 11 950 4020, Email: firstname.lastname@example.org

-This course has been especially designed to offer selected students the opportunity for advanced study in one of the specialist business areas offered by the departments of the Faculty of Business and Economics.
-The honours program presents a structured introduction to conducting research and is useful for students who are considering further study at a higher level.
-Students will also learn how to conduct business-related research at an advanced level.
+This course has been especially designed to offer the opportunity for advanced study in one of the specialist business areas offered by the departments of the Faculty of Business and Economics.
+The honours program presents a structured introduction to conducting research and is useful if you are considering further study at a higher level.
+You will also learn how to conduct business-related research at an advanced level.

 These course outcomes are aligned with the Australian Qualifications Framework level 8 and Monash Graduate AttributesAustralian Qualifications Framework level 8 and Monash Graduate Attributes (http://monash.edu/pubs/handbooks/alignmentofoutcomes.html).